From A Wiki of Ice and Fire

-Doran originally refused to swear allegiance to Joffrey I and considered supporting Renly Baratheon.
-However, Tyrion Lannister was able to gain his allegiance by sending him Myrcella Baratheon and betrothing her to his son Trystane, offering justice for his murdered sister Elia, and giving him a seat on the King's small council.
-Once Myrcella was safely in Dorne, Doran would send his armies to the high passes, giving the Marcher Lords something to worry about.
+Doran originally refuses to swear allegiance to Joffrey I and considers supporting Renly Baratheon.
+However, Tyrion Lannister is able to gain his allegiance by sending him Myrcella Baratheon and betrothing her to his son Trystane Martell, offering justice for his murdered sister Elia, and giving him a seat on the king's small council.
+Once Myrcella is safely in Dorne, Doran is to send his armies to the high passes, giving the marcher lords something to worry about.

 A Storm of Swords

-Not being fit enough to journey to King's Landing, he sent his brother Oberyn to claim both the seat and justice.
+Not being fit enough to journey to King's Landing, Droans sends his brother Oberyn to claim both the seat and justice.

 A Feast for Crows

-When Oberyn died in King's Landing, Doran refused all suggestion of going to war for vengeance.
-He returned to Sunspear to show his people that he still held power, and had Oberyn's warlike, bastard daughters, the "Sand Snakes", imprisoned to maintain the peace.
+When Oberyn died in King's Landing, Doran refuses all suggestion of going to war for vengeance.
+He returns to Sunspear to show his people that he still holds power, and has Oberyn's warlike, bastard daughters, the "Sand Snakes", imprisoned to maintain the peace.

-After his daughter's foiled attempt to crown Myrcella, Doran revealed to her that he had been working secretly for the fifteen years since Elia's death to rob Lord Tywin Lannister of all he held dear, and that he planned to ally House Martell with Daenerys Targaryen.
+After his daughter Arianne Martell's foiled attempt to crown Myrcella, Doran reveals to her that he had been working secretly for the fifteen years since Elia's death to rob Lord Tywin Lannister of all he held dear, and that he planned to ally House Martell with Daenerys Targaryen.

 A Dance with Dragons